MicrosoftDocs/Viva/WorkplaceAnalytics/Use/system-defaults.md

 Users can set their own working days and hours in [Outlook settings](https://outlook.office.com/calendar/options/calendar/view/appearance).
 Workplace Analytics attempts to read these custom settings from each user’s mailbox first.
 Failing that, it uses the default settings for employees' working days and hours that you set in **System Defaults**.

 Workplace Analytics uses the working days and hours settings in calculations of collaboration activities, such as emails and meetings.
-It uses these settings only for Office 365 data that it has yet to process.
+It uses these settings only for Microsoft 365 data that it has yet to process.
 Changing the working days and hours settings does not affect data that has already been processed.

 ### To set default working days and hours